kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 - *A default bound when the size cannot be read.* Rejected in review: a guessed bound can hide a real change; keeping the exact comparison and letting the administrator set the bound is safer.
+- *Tolerance on by default once the gate is enabled.* Rejected in review: the existing behavior stays the default regardless of the gate, as for the other kubelet policy options; enabling is the gate plus the option.
 - *Fraction of node RAM.* Rejected: the kernel image does not scale with RAM, so a fraction would tolerate multi-GiB changes on large machines and hide a real memory loss.